omgmog/omgmog.github.com/_posts/2025/2025-11-28-review-mangmi-air-x.md

 I've tried a few different launchers on the Air X. The stock Android launcher works fine but is fairly basic.
 Mangmi's own Game Launcher is useful if you've already got a library of ROMs as it can scan and organise them.
 [Daijishō](https://github.com/magneticchen/Daijishou) is great for power users but requires a lot of setting up.
 I've read that [ES-DE](https://es-de.org/) is good but haven't tried it yet.
 I've been playing with [TrinketOS](https://trinketos.org/) since the summer and have really enjoyed it on other Android devices, so I might give it a go on the Mangmi as well.

-The real surprise is that the Air X can run [Gamehub](https://gamehublite.com/), an app that uses compatibility layers to run Windows and Steam games on Android.
+The real surprise is that the Air X can run Gamehub, an app that uses compatibility layers to run Windows and Steam games on Android.
+I'm using the community-maintained [GameHub Lite](https://github.com/Producdevity/gamehub-lite) version.
 I tried a couple of games from my library and it was finicky to get working.
-I had to hunt down a Reddit post detailing which Proton version, GPU driver and CPU translation settings to use, but once configured it did actually run.
-Performance isn't great, but it's playable for older 2D games and small indie titles.
+I found a [thread on Reddit](https://www.reddit.com/r/SBCGaming/comments/1p40sf6/mangmi_air_x_the_gamehub_thread/) detailing which Proton version, GPU driver and CPU translation settings to use, but once configured it did actually run:

+- Compatibility Layer: proton9.0-x64-3
+- Translation Params: Game Presets
+- GPU Driver: turnip_v25.0.0_R1
+- Audio Driver: Pulse
+- DXVK Version: dxvk-2.3.1-async
+- VKD3D Version: vkd3d-2.12
+- CPU Translator: Box64-0.37-b1
+- CPU Core Limit: No Limit
+- VRAM Limit: No Limit

+Performance for most titles isn't great at the moment, but it's playable for older 2D games and small indie titles.
+The more recent release of Quake 2 runs nicely, and has good gamepad/touch support.
 Obviously this isn't a Steam Deck and expecting AAA games to run is silly, but the fact that it works at all on a sub-100-dollar Android handheld is worth commenting on.
 Like the Steam Deck, this will likely improve over time as compatibility layers mature.

 ## Performance